bdefore/universal-redux/README.md

 npm install redux-universal-renderer
 ```

-- Add a `webpack` object in `config/redux-universal-renderer.config.js` that defines what properties you want to override during the build step.
-You can start by copying the [annotated example](https://github.com/bdefore/redux-universal-renderer/blob/master/config/redux-universal-renderer.config.js) to your project directory.
+- Add configuration in your project at `config/redux-universal-renderer.config.js` that defines what properties you want to override during the build step.
+You can start by copying the [annotated example](https://github.com/bdefore/redux-universal-renderer/blob/master/config/redux-universal-renderer.config.js).

 - Specify your build steps